mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 // and we need to parse JSON data app.use(bodyParser.json() );

-// handle a visit from a browser
+// Handle a visit from a browser calling with GET.
-// return the last visit
-app.get('/ViewLastHeartBeat', (req, res) => {
+// return the last visit of Node-RED. app.get('/ViewLastHeartBeat', (req, res) => {
-  console.log('Browser visit for last visit time');
+  console.log('Browser visit for last heartbeat');
   // respond to browser
-  res.send('Last time Argon visited ' + lastVisit);
+  res.send('Last time Argon visited via Node-RED ' + lastVisit);
 })

-// Called with an HTTP POST by Node-RED
+// This function is called with an HTTP POST by Node-RED.
 // The HTTP request has a content-type header set to
 // application/json.
 // The JSON data has deviceID, time, and onTime values.